List of He-Man and the Masters of the Universe characters: Trap Jaw

 Trap Jaw is a weapons expert and cyborg with a metal jaw, which can bite through anything.
-In the mini-comic originally packaged with Trap Jaw, "The Menace of Trap Jaw," he is a villain from another dimension that Skeletor invades in an attempt to enter Castle Grayskull.
+In the minicomic originally packaged with Trap Jaw, "The Menace of Trap Jaw", he is a villain from another dimension that Skeletor invades in an attempt to enter Castle Grayskull.
 While Skeletor attempts to weaken the Castle's defenses, Trap Jaw, who is being pursued by authorities, slams into Skeletor and knocks him back through the dimensional portal to Eternia.
 Back on Eternia, Trap Jaw emerges from the Castle connected to its power by a magical cord.
 Both He-Man and Skeletor attempt to defeat Trap Jaw, but eventually realize that they must join their halves of the power sword to be strong enough to sever the magical cord connecting Trap Jaw to the Castle.
 The comic ends with Skeletor carrying the unconscious Trap Jaw back to Snake Mountain where he will become one of his minions.

 Trap Jaw's origin is very different in the 2002 franchise.
-Originally a minion of Keldor's named Kronis, he became dissatisfied with his lords new regime when Keldor had been disfigured then remade after they're failed usurpation of the Council of Elders by his Evil Horde.
+Originally a minion of Keldor's named Kronis, he became dissatisfied with his lords new regime when Keldor had been disfigured then remade after their failed usurpation of the Council of Elders by his Evil Horde.
 Falling out of favor because of this the warmonger was then cast out into the wastes of their domain but would vow revenge on his ex-liege.
 Doing so by gathering all the brigand factions situated within the Dark Hemisphere to lead a raid upon Snake Mountain.
-An assault which ended in disaster as Keldor; now going by the moniker of Skeletor had become more powerful than ever, easily decimating Kronis' army.
+An assault which ended in disaster as Keldor; now going by the moniker of Skeletor had become more powerful than ever, easily decimating Kronis's army.
 The fatal bout with his former lord left Kronis hideously disfigured; nevertheless, Skeletor pressed him into his service as a subject of ridicule.
-Skeletor had Kronis' body rebuilt into a cybernetic augment by replacing his damaged humanoid right arm and lower jaw with mechanical parts (off screen).
+Skeletor had Kronis's body rebuilt into a cybernetic augment by replacing his damaged humanoid right arm and lower jaw with mechanical parts (off-screen).
 Now going by the name Trap Jaw, the evil warrior would patiently serve for another chance at taking out his hated master.
-Later, the cartoon demonstrates that the more metal he eats the stronger he becomes, and one episode focuses on a quest to eat the strongest chemical element in Eternia called Eternium (which was forged and guarded by a group of subterranean dwellers called the Kulatuks).
+Later, the series demonstrates that the more metal he eats the stronger he becomes, and one episode focuses on a quest to eat the strongest chemical element in Eternia called Eternium (which was forged and guarded by a group of subterranean dwellers called the Kulatuks).
 He is defeated by getting tricked into eating a special alloy named Deterninum that weakens him.
-Both cartoon series depict Trap Jaw as bold but coarse.
+Both series depict Trap Jaw as bold but coarse.